 Focus on Teaching and Learning Enhancement across Disciplines

-We anticipate this programme will be of benefit to participants, as it will provide opportunities for them to:
+This programme benefits participants, as it will provide opportunities for them to:

 - Integrate proven, high quality teaching strategies into their regular teaching practice

 - Develop their teaching practice using feedback from students, feedback from peers, self-reflection and through engagment with the literature

-- Develop a personal understanding of CIT’s mission statement which revolves around “student-centred learning”
+- Develop a personal understanding of what is meant by “student-centred learning”

-- Build their professional network by meeting and working with early career staff from across the institute
+- Build their professional network by meeting and working with early career staff from across the university

 The following provides an overview of the programme: